 This has not been easy, and it’s got me thinking about priorities and what I’d really like to get done, like writing a will.
 Meanwhile, I feel really blessed for having had a full and meaningful teaching career, both here and in China.

 And in case anybody’s interested, I’ve long had a web site on A2 hosting (a company that I recommend) that uses WordPress.
 It’s located at macbob.org.
 Just click on that name to take you there.
-It contains all the “updates” that I’ve written back to 2014, when I was still living in China.
+It contains all the “updates” that I’ve written back to 2008, when I first started living full time in China.

-I haven’t mentioned it before because I mainly just used it to format my update emails with the WordPress program.
-It also enables the feature of clicking on photos to see a larger version.
+I haven’t mentioned this web site before because I mainly just used it to format my update emails with the WordPress program.
+WordPress also enables the feature of clicking on photos to see a larger version.

-But now it also makes for a handy archive.
+But now it also makes for a convenient archive.
 Again, it’s at macbob.org.

 Getting things done — Dad’s Autobiography